-The Labor Party in Government was lead by John Scullin.
-He was an extremely utious man, more concerned than his opponents were about the slightest charge of making political appointments.
-The resignation of Mr Justice Powers in July 1929 from the High Court left a vacancy unfilled at the election which brought the Scullin everyment to office.
-In March 1930, Sir Adrian Knox, the Chief Justice, resigned fording the new Labor Government the rare opportunity to appoint two Justices.

-Sign was promptly promoted to Chief Justice.
-The two puisne positions remained.

-Scillin flirted with the idea of reducing the size of the Court to five Justices in the interests of economy.
-25 The Sydney Morning Herald in December 1930 reported:
+The Labour Party in Government was lead by John Scullin.
+He was an extremely cautious man, more concerned than his opponents were about the slightest charge of making political appointments.
+The resignation of Mr. Justice Powers in July 1929 from the High Court left a vacancy unfilled at the election which brought the Scullin Government to office.
+In March 1930; Sir Adrian Knox, the Chief Justice, resigned affording the New Labour Government the rare opportunity to appoint two Justices.
+Isaacs was promptly promot to Chief Justice.
+The two puisne position remained.
+Scullin flirted with the ideal reducing the size of the Court to five Justic in the interests of economy.
+25 The Sydimorning Herald in December 19 reported:

-"Single Judges sat to hear cases on only 29 days compared with 71 days in 1929 and 45 in 1928.
-The number of days on which the Full Court sat to hear cases was much smaller in the last two years than in 1927 and 1928."
+"Single Judges sat to hear cases on of 29 days compared with 71 days in 1929 a 45 in 1928.
+The number of days on whi the Full Court sat to hear cases was mu smaller in the last two years than in 1927 a 1928."
+26

-Softhere was little pressure of work to fill the two vacancies.
-Their importance to the program of a Labor Government was not perceived by the cautious Scullin.
+So there was little pressure of work to the two vacancies.
+Their importance to program of a Labor Government was a perceived by the cautious Scullin.

-In December 1930, the Prime Minister and the Attorney General, F. Brennan, were a the London.
-McTiernan's time had come.
-The Labor caucus in Canberra resolved to appoint two Justices to the vacant seats.
-There was a strong lobby for Dr BeV.
-Evatt K.C..
+In December 1930, the Prime Minis and the Attorney General, F. Brennan, we absent in London.
+McTiernan's time he come.
+The Labor caucus in Canber resolved to appoint two Justices to the vace seats.
+There was a strong lobby for Dr H. Evatt K.C..
 He was young.
-But his intellectual credentials appeared impeccable.
-He had appeared in numerous leading cases in the High Court.
-His scholarly work and university distinction, not to say his allegiance to the Labor Party, made him an obvious choice.
+But intellectual credentials appeared in proceable.
+He had appeared in numero leading cases in the High Court.
+Escholarly work and university distinction to say his allegiance to the Labor Parl made him an obvious choice.

-But within the Caucus, a group of members would not agree to Evatt's appointment unless it were balanced by the more temperate McTiernan.
-Ultimately, two vacancies being available, the decision was made.
-Scullin received a telegram.
-Desperately, by wire, he sought to dissuade his colleagues from the appointments.
-But they went before the Federal Executive Council and were duly made.
-There was nothing anyone came the youngest man ever elevated to the High Court.
-The Honourable Edward loysius McTiernan, 38, was appointed as from the following day.
-20 December 1930.

-Was McTiernan who bore the brunt of the professional criticism which broke out on ite announcement of the two appointments.
-The thrust of the criticism was that McTiernan lacked the distinction to deserve office in the country's highest court and that his only apparent claim to the office was faithful service to the Labor Party.
-Bar Associations and Law Societies around the country shunned him and Evatt.
-Typical was the South Australian Law Society.
-It voiced its opinion that Justices should not be appointed for their political opinions but only for outstanding legal reputation.
-As if in onger for the appointment, the Labor Party lost the seat of Parkes at the by-election could be provided by McTiernan's retirement.
+But within the Caucus, a group members would not agree to Evatt appointment unless it were balanced by the more temperate McTiernan.
+Ultimatel two vacancies being available, the decision was made.
+Scullin received a telegran Desperately, by wire, he sought to dissuar his colleagues from the appointments.
+B they went before the Federal Executive Council and were duly made.
+There w nothing anyone could do about it, save t constitutional removal.
+Herbert V. Eva K.C., at 36 became the youngest man evi elevated to the High Court.
+The Honourab Edward Aloysius McTiernan, 38, wa appointed as from the following day, 2 December 1930.
+It was McTiernan with bore the brunt of the professional criticisi which broke out on the announcement of the two appointments.
+The thrust of the criticism was that McTiernan lacked th distinction to deserve office in the country highest court and that his only appared claim to the office was faithful service to th Labor Party.
+Bar Associations and Las Societies around the country shunned hir and Evatt.
+Typical was the South Australia Law Society.
+It voiced its opinion that Justices should not be appointed for the political opinions but only for outstanding legal reputation.
+As if in anger for th appointment, the Labor Party lost the seat of Parkes at the by-election to fill the vacance left by McTiernan's retirement.